To make a long story short:

 Something had to be done.

-So, what we have today before us is Performance Management that is modern, engaging, and transparent – making it possible to create many other positive changes in how employees are managed and exposed to learning in a digitally transformed world.
+So, what we have today is Performance Management that is modern, engaging, and transparent – making it possible to create many other positive changes in how employees are managed and exposed to learning in a digitally transformed world.

 Don’t get us wrong.
 Performance management is still a rather long and complex process with many elements that need to be addressed.
 Also, the complexity comes from the fact that every single employee needs to participate simultaneously even though each employee has different individual goals and characteristics.
 Therefore, it is way easier and simpler to use some sort of platform that supports the process and helps managers handle and operate it from beginning to end – when monitoring the performance of individual employees as well as departments, and the overall organization.